ChrisMcKee/RedisMemoryCacheInvalidationCore/docs/Overview.md

 Supports any kind of .net application (asp.net WebForms & MVC, WPF & WinForms, Console, ...).

 As the name suggests, this implementation relies on [Redis](http://redis.io/), especially on [PubSub feature](http://redis.io/topics/pubsub).
-In the current version of this implemention, __nothing is stored__ on the Redis server.
+In the current version of this implementation, __nothing is stored__ on the Redis server.